A long slog on a very muddy downhill through the Pirongia Forest culminated in a road walk to a trail angel’s garage.

 We weren’t really looking forward to this.
 A couple of young women who arrived at the hut very late last night told a story this morning of taking the wrong trail up and having an extremely long, muddy slog up the mountain in which one of them lost both of their shoes at the same time to a mud pit.
 Later, I realized that that was most likely the Bell Trail, which we were fortunately not taking down the mountain.

 Instead, we were taking the Hihikiwi Track, which took us over the summit of Hihikiwi Mountain via a very nice boardwalk.
-Signs were posted warning not to pass except on the sections with guard rails, due to the drop-off; that was when I first noticed that the boardwalk was a good two meters above the forest floor, and it was very rocky and overgrown under the boardwalk.
+Signs were posted warning not to pass except on the sections with guard rails, due to the drop-off; that was when I first noticed that the boardwalk was a good two meters (at least!) above the forest floor, and it was very rocky and overgrown under the boardwalk.

 That was our fastest 700 meters of trail in the forest today.
 After the summit, the boardwalk just ended, and we began a long, slow, steep slog through a tremendous amount of mud, rocks, and roots.